 - Gels – shaving gel, gel lip balm

-- Creams – face and hand creams, skin care, shaving cream, suncream, moisturizer and toothpaste
+- Creams – face and hand creams, skincare, shaving cream, suncream, moisturizer and toothpaste

 - Powders (even some of these can be considered a liquid)

-The TSA website states that all the liquids that you are permitted to take through the airport security checkpoint (so less than 3.4 ounce each) must go in a quart size bag.
+The TSA website states that all the liquids that you are permitted to take through the airport security checkpoint (so less than 3.4 ounces each) must go in a quart size resealable bag.
 This bag must be taken out of your carry on bags and be placed in a separate security tray to pass through the x-ray machine as part of the screening process.

 - Travel with a baby/child (water, baby formula, breast milk, juice and other liquids needed for a baby)